rexresearch

 screw means 5 can be removed to free the distal ends 3a, 3b by

 unscrewing said screw means 5.
-When the screw needle end of screw
+When the screw needle end of

-then, be removed as well as the cannula 7.
+means 5 can, then, be removed as well as the cannula 7.

 The electrode device is now ready to be used, for example, for

-treatment of the point of treatment with electricity as indicated
+treatment of the point of treatment with electricity as

-movements in and around the point of treatment.
+to movements in and around the point of treatment.

-Through the tube 2, various agents can be supplied to and removed
+Through the tube 2, various agents can be supplied to and

-place via an infinite number of openings 9 (see FIG. 4)
+taking place via an infinite number of openings 9 (see FIG. 4)

 distributed around the electrode part 1.
 As seen in FIG. 4, a

-continuous opening 9 is provided, which extends around the device
+continuous opening 9 is provided, which extends around the

-The electrode device according to the present invention can--if so
+The electrode device according to the present invention can--if

-or channel 6 (see FIGS. 1 and 3) in the shape of a flexible tube
+tube or channel 6 (see FIGS. 1 and 3) in the shape of a flexible

-be introduced throughout the whole length of tube 2 and also over
+6 can preferably be introduced throughout the whole length of

-a long distance into the electrode part 1, whereby a supply of,
+tube 2 and also over a long distance into the electrode part 1,

-for example, cooling agents can be performed through said tube 6
+whereby a supply of, for example, cooling agents can be

-and return transportation can be carried out between the outer
+performed through said tube 6 and return transportation can be

-wall of said tube 6 and the inner wall of said tube 2.
-In this
+carried out between the outer wall of said tube 6 and the inner

-manner, a very effective mode of transportation--a circulating
+wall of said tube 2.
+In this manner, a very effective mode of

-transportation--is obtained to and from the point of treatment
+transportation--a circulating transportation--is obtained to and

-without any essential obstacles.
+from the point of treatment without any essential obstacles.

 When the desired use of the electrode device is completed, the